Keyfactor/ejbca-ce/bin/extra/README.txt

 sign-verify.sh - used to sign a file.
 Creates a signature file, that can later be verified using the same program.
  Uses a private key to sign and a public key to verify.
  It is actually recommended, for security reasons, that the signing and verification is done on another machine than the file being signed.
-This protects againsy someone gaining privileges and using a key stored on disk to sign a bad version of the file.
+This protects against someone gaining privileges and using a key stored on disk to sign a bad version of the file.

  Create a new user 'Batch' in EJBCA, check 'Batch' processing and choose P12 keystore.